hasl-sensor/integration/README.md

  - **sensor** (*Optional*): Specify the name of a binary_sensor to determine if this sensor should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

 ## Display of sensor data
-The sensors can be used with multiple cards in [hasl-cards](https://github.com/DSorlov/hasl-cards).
+The sensors can be used with multiple cards in hasl-cards ([departure-card](https://github.com/hasl-platform/lovelace-hasl-departure-card), [traffic-status-card](https://github.com/hasl-platform/lovelace-hasl-traffic-status-card)) .
 There are several cards for different sensors and presentation options for each sensor type.

 ![card](https://user-images.githubusercontent.com/8133650/56198334-0a150f00-603b-11e9-9e93-92be212d7f7b.PNG)